datanav/docs/hub/features/completeness-feature.rst

 Completeness
 ------------

 When a pipe completes a successful run the sink dataset will inherit the smallest completeness timestamp value of the source datasets and the related datasets.
 Inbound pipes will use the current time as the completeness timestamp value (the :ref:`http_endpoint <http_endpoint_source>` can optionally get the completeness value from a request header).
-This mechanism has been introduced so that a pipe can hold off processing source entities that are more recent than the source dataset's completeness timestamp value.
+This mechanism has been introduced so that a pipe can hold off processing source entities that are more recent than the source's completeness timestamp value.
 The propagation of these timestamp values is done automatically.

-Individual datasets can be excluded from completeness timestamp calculation via the ``exclude_completeness`` property on the pipe.
+Individual datasets can be excluded or included from completeness timestamp calculation via the ``exclude_completeness`` and ``include_completeness`` properties on the pipe.

 One can enable the completeness filtering feature on a pipe by setting the ``completeness`` property on the :ref:`dataset source <dataset_source>` to ``true``.

-It is also possible to use the completeness timestamp value of one or more upstream datasets instead of the value from the source dataset; this is done by setting the ``completeness`` property on the :ref:`dataset source <dataset_source>` to an array of the upstream dataset ids.
-If the array contains more than one dataset-id, the smallest completeness timestamp value is used.
+In that case the source dataset's completeness value will be used.
+It is also possible to use the completeness timestamp value of one or more specific upstream datasets instead; this is done by setting the ``completeness`` property on the :ref:`dataset source <dataset_source>` to an array of the upstream dataset ids.
+If the array contains more than one dataset id, the smallest completeness timestamp value is used.

 ..
 WARNING::